 Storrow dreamed up the idea for a permanent structure to house exhibits and was introduced to Arthur Gilbert, Commissioner of Agriculture for the Commonwealth of Massachusetts.
 She purchased his family's 18th century farmhouse for $200 and moved it from West Brookfield, Massachusetts, in 1927.
 After that, additional antique buildings were purchased, dismantled, and reconstructed here to create Storrowton Village.
 Helen was ahead of her time, saving and moving buildings years before the Wells family conceived of Old Sturbridge Village, the Rockefeller’s Colonial Williamsburg or Henry Ford’s museum in Michigan.

-The original Aunt Helen’s Herb Garden was planned, planted and given to Helen Storrow Village in 1935 by the New England Girl Scouts as a gift of appreciation and affection.
-This was a secret garden, planned as a surprise gift.
+From her original purchase of the Gilbert House, her final cost for all the structures that were moved totaled nearly $350,000 when the project was completed, nearly $6 million dollars today.
+The original Aunt Helen’s Herb Garden was planned, planted and given to Helen Storrow Village for her birthday, September 22, in 1935 by the New England Girl Scouts as a gift of appreciation and affection.
 It was a real Girl Scout project – the first of its kind in the world.
 Five thousand Girl Scouts from Massachusetts, Maine, Connecticut, New Hampshire, Rhode Island and Vermont contributed to the garden.

-After Helen’s death in 1944 the Trustees renamed the Village in her honor, “Storrowton.”
-Almost eighty years after its creation, Storrowton Village Museum on the grounds of the Eastern States Exposition continues the mission put forth by Helen Storrow to offer a backdrop for families of the present day to see and learn about the heritage and history of New England.
+More than eighty years after its creation, our Village continues Helen's mission to offer a backdrop for families of the present day to see and learn about the heritage and history of New England.